rbdl/rbdl/README.md

 Acknowledgements
 ================

-Work on this library was funded by the [Heidelberg Graduate School of Mathematical and Computational Methods for the Sciences (HGS)](http://hgs.iwr.uni-heidelberg.de/hgs.mathcomp/), and the European FP7 projects [ECHORD](http://echord.eu) (grant number 231143) and [Koroibot](http://koroibot.eu) (grant number 611909).
+Work on this library was originally funded by the [Heidelberg Graduate School of Mathematical and Computational Methods for the Sciences (HGS)](http://hgs.iwr.uni-heidelberg.de/hgs.mathcomp/), and the European FP7 projects [ECHORD](http://echord.eu) (grant number 231143) and [Koroibot](http://koroibot.eu) (grant number 611909).